 Related blog post: Dangriga, Belize

 Duplooys is, in our opinion, the best mid-range jungle lodge near San Ignacio.
 It sits next to Chaa Creek and has a large botanical garden.
 The sisters who run the lodge are very nice women, and they have built up an impressive facility.
 This is a well-run jungle hotel that is a very good value.
 They have numerous levels of lodging, including whole houses you can rent.
 You can cook in your own kitchen, or get the meal package.
 Their bar/restaurant hangs over the Macal River valley, and you can bird right from the boardwalk.
 Because you are next to Chaa Creek, you can access their Natural History museum, medicine trail, and spa easily.
 They also have an in-house tour company.
-You can contact them via a US number: 425-254-3481, or email them: email@example.com; website: http://www.duplooys.com/.
-Rates are all inclusive, starting at 3 nights for $875 per person, double occupancy.
+You can contact them via a US number: 425-254-3481, or email them: firstname.lastname@example.org; website: //www.duplooys.com/.
+They have all inclusive rates, or their double room-only rates begin at $180/night (includes breakfast).
 For larger groups, the rates drop significantly.
+Updated October 2015

 Although quick and easy to get to, this wonderful little lodge is out of town and feels very private.
 With only 7 cottages, they fill up quickly.
 Run by a wonderful American couple, their service is excellent.
-He used to teach horticulture at a US university , and their grounds reflect this interest.
+He used to teach horticulture at a US university, and their grounds reflect this interest.
 This is an excellent home base for all that PG has to offer.
 Breakfast, wifi, use of bicycles, and once-a-week drumming lessons are provided for all guests at no additional cost.
-Rates from $80 for a double.
-Contact them at hickatee.com
+Rates start at $80 for a double, depending on room.
+Contact them at hickatee.com Updated October 2016

 Related blog post: Hickatee Cottages, Punta Gorda, Belize